RoundTable

 LegendKeeper

-LegendKeeper is another comprehensive tool designed for RPG worldbuilders.
-This site combines both the visual and literary aspects of creating a world intuitively.
+LegendKeeper is an up-and-coming web application geared specifically to Tabletop role-playing game players.
+This site combines both the visual and literary aspects of creating an intuitive world.
 It allows you to link your articles directly to the map while streamlining the organization of large numbers of articles through nesting systems.
-Though this seems to be a fan favorite in its community, it is presently only in beta version and is strictly a subscription-based platform.
+Though this seems to be a fan favorite in its community, it is presently only available in a beta version and is strictly a subscription-based platform.
 Though LegendKeeper offers a smooth and clean user experience, usability for new worldbuilders is less than ideal.
 Being presented with a blank space to write is amazing for established creators who understand how to develop a world.
 But for those who are just getting started or prefer a more structured ecosystem, it falls short.

 Pros